 Dreams of Childhood

-These dreams reflect unresolved dynamics from earlier stages of life, prompting the dreamer to seek resolution.
+Dreams of one's childhood often reflect unresolved dynamics from earlier stages of life, urging the dreamer to seek resolution.

 -